 Preparing for a tummy tuck may seem overwhelming, but getting ready for surgery doesn’t have to be hard.
 This article contains invaluable tips for preparing your home, meals, pet care and more based on Dr. Beldholm’s feedback from hundreds of tummy tuck patients over the years.
 You will also find a handy timeline and prep lists throughout this article.
-Planning for surgery is easy when you have all the information in one place.
+To plan for your surgery, you need all the information.

 Recovery time depends on which procedure you will have

 Leading up to body contouring surgery, there are some key steps you should take in order to prepare.
 This article will cover not only basic planning, but will also provide you with insider tips and advice from tummy tuck patients just like you.
 Following the steps in this guide will guarantee you the most stress-free and comfortable recovery possible.